flatironinstitute/sciware/17_FICluster/main.md

   - The job array approach forces you to request the longest runtime of any single job
 - What if a job in the job array fails?
   - Resubmitting requires a manual post-mortem
+- disBatch solves both of these problems!
-- disBatch is a Slurm-aware dynamic dispatch mechanism that also has nice task tracking, addressing both of the above problems
+  - A Slurm-aware dynamic dispatch mechanism that also has nice task tracking
   - Developed here at Flatiron: https://github.com/flatironinstitute/disBatch